atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 ## Atomic Data is more easily serializable to other formats (like JSON)

-Atomic Data is designed with the modern developer in mind.
+Atomic Data is designed with the modern (web)developer in mind.
 One of the things that developers expect, is to be able to traverse (JSON) objects easily.
 Doing this with RDF is not easily possible, because doing this requires _subject-predicate uniqueness_.
 Atomic Data does not have this problem (properties _must_ be unique), which means that traversing objects becomes easy.